JamesCalingo/sportventures/posts/2025-08-09_brooklyn_cyclones.md

 Some merchandise items were shared between the two levels, but there were more of certain things (i.e. jerseys) on the lower level, while the upper level had other items (including some items for the soccer team that plays in the stadium - will have to check them out soon).The selection here was actually kinda vast: they have a bunch of hats (though the only one I was interested in was the main "Bc" logo one), but sadly, the jerseys were all sublimated; there's indications that they used to have ones with "glued on letters" at worst, but I didn't see any when I went.
 I did, however, find an old jersey from the 2000s at a vintage store (with sewn-on lettering) months before I came here, so I ended up wearing that for the game.
 I will note that I was interested in getting a varsity jacket, but ultimately decided against it (mainly as I feel I have too many jackets already).

 I also got an "OFFICIAL MINOR LEAGUE BASEBALL" here with Rob Manfred's signature and the pre-2023 MiLB logo on it, though it was surprisingly expensive ($27 IIRC).
+___
+*One proposal for the new stadium called for the Dodgers to play in a dome.
+Had they actually gone through with this, it would have been the first domed stadium for traditionally outdoor sports in the United States (and also probably would have been vacated by the 1990s)